-TAE TABLE A-3: CONFIGURATION Menu Item Descriptions MENU OPTIONS DESCRIPTION Deadband High and Deadband Low settings create an "Outlet Temperature" Zone in which no Valve Position corrections will be attempted.
+TAE TABLE A-3: CONFIGURATION Menu Item Descriptions MENU OPTIONS DESCRIPTION 25 Deadband High Deadband Low Deadband High and Deadband Low settings create an "Outlet Temperature" Zone in which no Valve Position corrections will be attempted.
 The Deadband ZONE is defined as operating with an Outlet Temperature between Active Setpoint + Deadband High and Active Setpoint - Deadband Low.
-25 26 Deadband High Deadband Low When the Outlet Temperature reaches Active Setpoint and remains there for a period of 15 seconds, the unit will go into a DEADBAND MODE at which point no Valve Position corrections will be attempted while the Outlet Temperature remains anywhere within the Deadband ZONE.
-When the unit is in the DEADBAND MODE, the °F or °C LED will flash on and off.
+When the Outlet Temperature reaches Active Setpoint and remains there for a period of 15 seconds, the unit will go into a DEADBAND MODE at which point no Valve Position corrections will be attempted while the Outlet Temperature remains anywhere within the Deadband ZONE.
+When the unit is in the DEADBAND MODE, the "F or "C LED will flash on and off.
 When the Outlet Temperature drifts out of the Deadband ZONE, the DEADBAND MODE will be terminated and the PID LOOP will again attempt Valve Position corrections.
 Setting range is 0°F (0°C) to 25°F (13.75°C).
 Default is 5°F (2.75°C) for both Deadband High and Deadband Low).
 27 IGST Version Displays the version of the IGST Board installed.
 28 IGN Time Setting Displays the MAX Ignition time of 4 Seconds or 7 Seconds as set in the Safety String Harness.
 29 Slow Shutdown Set the Slow Shutdown feature to Enabled or Disabled.
 30 Slow Sht Duration If Slow Shutdown = Enabled , sets the time a boiler will continue to run at the Stop Level after running above the Slow Sht Threshold level, up to 9,999 seconds.
 31 Slow Sht Threshold Sets the Fire Rate above which a boiler will trigger the Slow Shutdown feature.
-32 O2 Warnings Enables or disables AERtrim warning messages.
-33 O2 Trim ID Displays 4 digit AERtrim ID number.
-Pre-populated on some.
-Changes each time the unit is powered up.
-34 Fixed ID Displays the unit's fixed 4 digit ID number.
-Pre-populated on some units.
-Does not change.
-35 O2 Trim Key Displays the value of the AERtrim 4 digit license key.
-Pre- populated on some units.
-36 O2 Trim Menu When set to Enabled, the AERtrim menu options appears.
+32 O2 Warnings A component of AERCO's AERtrim functionality, not included on this model.
+33 O2 Trim ID A component of AERCO's AERtrim functionality, not included on this model.
+34 Fixed ID A component of AERCO's AERtrim functionality, not included on this model.
+35 O2 Trim Key A component of AERCO's AERtrim functionality, not included on this model.
+36 O2 Trim Menu A component of AERCO's AERtrim functionality, not included on this model.
 37 BST Menu When set to Enabled, the BST menu options appears.